gitter-badger/student-tech-fellow/README.md

 ### Want to view a past session?

-Head to __02-Past-Recordings__, you'll find sessions labeled by date and topic!
+Head to __02-Past-Recordings__, you'll find folders labeled by date and topic.
+Each folder has a recording inside.

-Once you pick your video, head to __01-Class-Content__ and find the matching topic folder, everything you need is inside to follow along.
+Once you pick your recording, head to __01-Class-Content__ and find the matching topic folder.

-__Inside each session, you'll find:__
+This contains everything you need to follow along:

  * Setup and Installations
- * Session Recording
- * Slides
+ * Slideshows
  * Activities

 - - -